-The USSS serves a dual mission of (1) protecting the nation's financial infrastructure and payment systems to safeguard the economy and (2) protecting national leaders.
-46 In carrying out the former part of this mission, the USSS conducts criminal investigations into counterfeiting, financial crimes, computer fraud, and computer-based attacks on the nation's financial and critical infrastructures.
-The Secret Service has 35 Financial Crimes Task Forces and 24 Electronic Fraud Task Forces that investigate identity theft, among with numerous other crimes.
-In FY2008, the Secret Service arrested over 5,600 suspects for crimes related to identity theft.
+The USSS serves a dual mission of (1) protecting the nation's financial infrastructure and payment systems to safeguard the economy and (2) protecting national leaders.49 In carrying out the former part of this mission, the USSS conducts criminal investigations into counterfeiting, financial crimes, computer fraud, and computer-based attacks on the nation's financial and critical infrastructures.
+The Secret Service has 38 Financial Crimes Task Forces and 31 Electronic Fraud Task Forces that investigate identity theft, as well as a number of other crimes.
+50 In FY2010, the Secret Service arrested 4,040 suspects for crimes related to identity theft, and in FY2011, they arrested 4.570 such suspects.51